-The markets in Darwin simply blew me away.
+The Darwin markets simply blew me away.
 For multi-cultural, social and gastronomic pleasures they are pretty hard to beat when looking for things to do in Darwin.

 The Mindil Beach sunset markets are at the top of my list with good reason.
 On Thursday and Sunday evenings the Mindil Beach esplanade comes alive with local music and crafts; an enormous selection of delicious flavours; and crowds of happy, multi-cultural people.